M

 Computer

 SAVE: You will rely on your computer as an online English teacher, but it does not have to be fancy, especially if you are just starting out.
-Whether the one you already have is a desktop computer or a laptop, it will do just fine as long as it has a fast processor, ample storage space, and an operating system of Windows 8 or macOS 10 or above.
+It will do just fine as long as it has a fast processor, ample storage space, and an operating system of Windows 8 or macOS 10 or above, whether the one you already have is a desktop computer or a laptop.
 Most importantly, it should be able to download the apps you use for online teaching.

 SPLURGE: Many higher-end laptops on the market these days are lightweight and have longer battery life, better screen quality, a faster processor, and a touch screen feature.
 These top-tier specs will definitely boost the quality of your classes.
 A MacBook is a solid choice among online teachers who want to splurge, but you can also choose from a lot of premium Windows laptops.